 The data collected from wearables, home appliances, offices, cars and other connected devices can aid marketers into making insightful predictions on consumer behaviour.
 This will keep brands ahead of the latest curve and trends, ensuring that they listen to the consumer and respond to their need, without the intervention from any third-party vendor or merchant.

 Basically, they will have more information on you than ever before.

 It’s about as ethically thought through as the NSA compliance policy.

 Applications gathering insights into our daily lives pose questions over privacy, security, confidentiality, ownership and transparency.
 It has raised concerns!
 Do we want our daily life to be closely monitored by sensors?
 Brands acting as the big brother, guiding us to our next purchase.

 But that’s another question entirely that needs to be addressed as technologies evolve.

 “So, what impact will IoT have in my industry (Digital marketing)?”

-Agencies that can understand IoT devices and the data packets they produce will benefit substantially, the question is when will agencies start to take notice?
+Brands that can understand IoT devices and the data packets they produce will benefit substantially, the question is when will brands and their agencies start to take notice?

 Cover Image and image 1: Shutterstock.